HitheshShty/PollApp/README.md

 # PollApp
+About my first Django project on Github:
-The project is an application having questions and choices upon which voting is also possible.
+The shown Django project is an application which consist of the question and Answersalong with the vote.
+Users can generate their questions as well as answer for others even vote according to their opinion.
+Django version used is 5.2